neilpeterson/talk-terraform-workshop/10-terraform-devops/README.md

 ```

 The last step is to configure credentials that have access to create Azure resources.
 For this step, we will create an Azure service principal and store the values in encrypted Azure DevOps variables.

+Now run the pipeline again, this time eeverything should work.

 ## Next Module